Aderemi554/Exercises/README.md

 # Strive
-Repository contains all the exercises and projects for strive school.
+Repository for all the exercises and projects for strive school.